apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

     >
     ```

     As the printed output suggested, *eks* is included.
 And you can go on with the next step.
-In case that *eks* is not included, it is invalid to enable the add-on.
+In the case that *eks* is not included, it is invalid to enable the add-on.

 2. To enable the add-on, use `kbcli addon enable`.